 Even though Halloween is a new holiday in Japan, it has become massive in Tokyo.
-The Japanese mostly embrace the idea of costume parades while other aspects of Halloween such as trick-or-treating or scary attractions remain less popular.
-In Tokyo, Halloween is more oriented on teenagers and young adults.
+The Japanese embrace the idea of costume parades while other aspects of Halloween such as trick-or-treating or scary attractions remain less popular.
+In Tokyo, Halloween is more oriented to teenagers and young adults.
 The most common way to celebrate is to dress-up in a scary or cute costume and let loose in a club.
-There are also huge street parties on Halloween night and the weekend before the holiday in such areas as Shibuya and Roppongi.
+There are also huge street parties on Halloween night and the weekend before the holiday in areas such as Shibuya and Roppongi.
 If you don't have a costume, you can always find something suitable in Don Quijote or Daiso.

-The Ikebukuro Halloween Cosplay Festival is one of the most significant Halloween events in Japan that is held in the last weekend of October.
-Since 2014 the festival takes place outside of Ikebukuro station (the Sunshine City).
+The Ikebukuro Halloween Cosplay Festival is one of the most significant Halloween events in Japan that is held on the last weekend of October.
+Since 2014, the festival has taken place outside of Ikebukuro station (the Sunshine City).
 The festival attracts about 20,000 participants and over 100,000 spectators in two days.
-Ikebukuro east exit area has become the centre of new subculture with various activities for anime and manga fans.
+Ikebukuro east exit area has become the centre of a new subculture with various activities for anime and manga fans.
 Live entertainment is provided from 11 am to 5 pm.

 “Disney Halloween” at Tokyo Disneyland was the first-ever Halloween celebration in Japan and it's still incredibly popular.
 Festivities and a special program are offered from early September through late October.
-Check out the “ghost version" of Disneyland with Mickey Mouse and Minnie Mouse in new costumes.
-“Spooky ‘Boo!’
+Check out the “ghost version" of Disneyland with Mickey Mouse and Minnie Mouse in costumes.
+The “Spooky ‘Boo!’
 Parade” is the main highlight of the festival, featuring over 100 floats.
 The park’s main characters during these days are ghosts and goblins haunting the area after dark.
-World Bazaar will also be transformed with Halloween decoration and music.
+World Bazaar is also transformed with Halloween decoration and music.